bitprj/BitUniversity/Week4-Introduction-to-data-visualization-and-graphs-with-matplotlib/README.md

 ## Recap
 By this point, we have looked into some important steps such as:
 - **Getting started**:
-    - Importing Pandas library: We discussed how you can import built-in libraries.
+    - Importing Pandas library: We learned how to import built-in libraries into Python.
-    - Loading datasets (.csv files): We discussed how to load datasets and the resulting dataset is a Pandas dataframe.
+    - Loading datasets (.csv files): We learned how to load specific datasets to create a Pandas dataframe.
-    - Setting an index: Setting an index helps you to identify each entity with a meaningful index rather than pre-generated index numbers.
+    - Setting an index: We learned how setting an index helps you to identify each entity with a meaningful index rather than pre-generated index numbers.
-    - Getting basic info about dataframe: head, describe, info, and columns will provide you a good insight into the dataframe.
+    - Getting basic info about dataframe: We used functions like head, describe, info, and columns to provide you a good insight into the dataframe.
 - **Cleaning dataset**:
-    - Removing NaN values: We discussed how to remove rows with NaN values.
-You may set the specific criteria to remove NaN values.
+    - Removing NaN values: We discussed how to remove rows with NaN values by setting the specific criteria to remove NaN values.
-    - Removing a column: If a column does not provide a meaningful insight, you may remove the colu,m.
+    - Removing a column: If a column does not provide a meaningful insight, we now know how to remove the column.
-    - Selecting subsets of data: You may select the columns to work with using column locations or column names.
+    - Selecting subsets of data: We learned that you can select the columns to work with using column locations or column names.
-    - Filtering rows based on criteria: Based on your interest and project, you may set your own criteria to filter the dataset that meets the criteria.
+    - Filtering rows based on criteria: We learned that based on your interest and project, you can set your own criteria to filter the dataset that meets the criteria.
-    - Aggregation functions: With aggregate functions, you can easily identify overall trends of the dataset and these functions will help you to focus on more relevant/meaningful data rather than the whole data.
+    - Aggregation functions: We learned that with aggregate functions, you can easily identify overall trends of the dataset.
+These functions will help you to focus on more relevant/meaningful data rather than the whole data.

 ## Learning Objectives
-For this week our main focus will be to visualize our data when it's loaded in a Pandas DataFrame.
+For this week, our main focus will be to visualize our data when it's loaded in a Pandas DataFrame.
 For this, we will be using **matplotlib** and **pandas**.
 You are familiar with pandas by now but matplotlib is new to you.
 Therefore, understanding and using the tools provided through matplotlib will be our main focus.
-By the end of the week you will be able to implement the following ```commands```:
+By the end of the week, you will be able to implement the following ```commands```:
 - Understand how  ```pyplot``` works and how you can make customized plots using it.
 - Use ```pandas``` to plot your dataFrame and map columns in the form of useful visualizations.
 - Learn how to load and use Time-Series data using Pandas ```pd.read_csv```